Fredi/Phenix/README.md

-# Phoenix Framework
+# Phenix Framework

-Phoenix is a mini RESTful MVC framework on top of php-rack inspired by [Rails](http://rubyonrails.org/).
+Phenix is a mini RESTful MVC framework on top of php-rack inspired by [Rails](http://rubyonrails.org/).

 php-rack was developed by [Jim Myhrberg](https://github.com/jimeh) and is currently maintained by [Ted Kulp](https://github.com/tedkulp)